almightynan/almightynan/README.md

 ---

 <p align='center'>
-  I'm a backend developer & currently learning about Web3 features.
-I also develop Discord bots sometimes, you can DM me AlmightyNan#0608 on Discord.
+  Backend developer.
+I also develop Discord bots, you can DM me **@almightynan** on Discord.
   Currently working on Harmony.
 A discord bot which can redefine your music experience on Discord.
 </p>